Everything You Need to Know: Yoga On the Rocks – Denver, CO

 Parking

 There are two parking lots.
 They are both a bit of a walk to the main gate/check-in area, but it’s not bad!
 I parked in the lower level, and it was a 10-minute walk to the gate from my car.
 Either parking lot works well, but I will say there were construction machines and trucks in the closest parking lot because they were doing repairs.
-Almost everyone parked in the lower lot
+Almost everyone parked in the lower lot.

-Arriving and setting up
+Arriving and Setting Up

 I mentioned getting there early to avoid as much stress as possible.
 When I arrived, I had 10 minutes until the class started.
 I had enough time to scope out a good spot and take in the atmosphere before it started.